yuno-payments/yuno-docs/docs/Payment Features/payment-amount-details.md

 ## Taxes

-A dedicated array of objects (`additional_data.order.taxes`) allows you to specify the taxes amounts for your services that are included in the transaction.
+You can use the `additional_data.order.taxes` array to specify the tax amounts included in your transaction.
+This field is for informational purposes only; the taxes listed here should already be included in the total transaction amount.

 | Field      | Type  | Description                        | Example  |
 | :--------- | :---- | :--------------------------------- | :------- |